 Machine language is the lowest-level programming language; it is directly understood by the computer hardware.

 Architecture is an abstraction, a specification of the machine language.
 It also tells how the processor connects to the memory.
 It doesn't specify the circuitry; the same architecture can be built as circuitry in many different ways.

 An integrated circuit ("IC" or "chip") is a single physical device that contains millions or billions of basic electrical parts.
-A processor is an IC, but not all processors are IC; there are also special-purpose chips inside a computer.
+A processor is an IC, but not all ICs are processors; there are also special-purpose chips inside a computer.